IKEA: Small-sized stores

 In 2020, IKEA opened at Al Wahda Mall in Abu Dhabi, United Arab Emirates, which, at 2137 m2, was one of the smallest IKEA stores to date.
 The company also opened at 360 Mall in Kuwait and in Harajuku, a trendy part of Tokyo, that same year.
 The size of the Kuwaiti 360 Mall store was slightly larger than Al Wahda's (despite bringing a similar concept), at 3000 m2, built as an extension of the mall.
 As for IKEA Harajuku, the 2500 m2, 7-storey store houses the chain's first and only konbini concept.
 In 2021, IKEA opened another one of its smallest stores, located at the JEM Mall in Jurong East, Singapore.
 Replacing the liquidated department store Robinsons, IKEA Jurong is only 6500 m2, encompassing three levels; it was the first location in Southeast Asia that did not provide the "Market Hall" warehouse in its store.
 Also during 2021, IKEA opened a small-store-format location on Bali, Indonesia, replacing the liquidated former Giant hypermarket.
 IKEA Bali is dubbed "Customer Meeting Point", and is the smallest store to open thus far, at 1200 m2.

 In 2022, another smaller store was opened inside Livat Hammersmith, London, at 4600 m2, followed by a 9400 m2 store inside Mall Taman Anggrek, Jakarta, which was opened on 7 April 2022.
+A different "small store" concept was opened in 2026 in London, Ontario, Canada, at White Oaks Mall.